Para leer esta hoja informativa en español, haga clic aquí.

 "Sometimes I even forget I have HIV!
 I have so many other things to do, I'm not really thinking about it – besides at night when I pop my pill – but otherwise, HIV is not my life.
 I refuse!
 I have too much else to think about and do.
 And I am loving the mom life!" – Raven Lopez, public speaker and longtime advocate

-Researchers and community members have noted over and over again that a connection with others who share their unique experience and advocacy around some effort larger than their individual lives is a vitally important aspect of life for women with early acquired HIV.
-Women have talked about finding such communities to be life-changing.
+Researchers and community members have noted over and over again that a connection with others who share their unique experience and advocacy around some effort larger than their individual lives are vitally important for women lifetime survivors of HIV.
+Women have talked about finding such communities, including the Dandelions Movement discussed above, to be life-changing.

-While women who acquired HIV at birth or early in life do face many challenges, they also are a unique community with amazing resiliency and strength.
+While lifetime survivors do face many challenges, they also are a unique community with amazing resiliency and strength.
 These young long-term survivors are sustaining full, rich lives; their experiences and voices are critically important and need to be heard.

-The Well Project wishes to extend heartfelt gratitude to the following contributors and reviewers, without whose insights and expertise this resource would not have been possible: Allison Agwu, MD, ScM (Johns Hopkins); Ieshia Scott (Positive Support); Kimberly Canady; Michelle Lopez; Porchia Dees; and Raven Lopez.
+The Well Project wishes to extend heartfelt gratitude to the following contributors and reviewers of the original draft of this fact sheet, without whose insights and expertise this resource would not have been possible: Allison Agwu, MD, ScM (Johns Hopkins); Ieshia Scott (Positive Support); Kimberly Canady; Michelle Lopez; Porchia Dees; and Raven Lopez.